shipperzhang/ArchivedRepo/README.md

 ### Fork motivation

 This fork is made with the idea of extending this technique to ARM Thumb executables.
 In such process, the OCaml core has been completely rewritten in Python.

-To this date the tool has been tested to work on the following executables: bzip, gzip.
+To this date the rewritten tool has been tested to work on the following executables: bzip, gzip, BLAKE2.

 ## Installation